-Electric Vehicles (EV's) has been on the agenda for quite some years now but it now seems as the vision is coming through.
-With some help from the "diesel scandal" and an emerging understanding of what polution from especially diesel vehicles are contributing to in the cities - and the entire climate agenda - a break through is on it's way.
+Electric Vehicles (EV's) has been on the agenda for quite some years now but only now we see the vision is coming through.
+With some "help" from the diesel scandal and EU legislation combined with an emerging understanding of the neccessity of reducing CO2 emissions, it's dawning for green business - at last!

 Are EV's really cleaner than ICE based vehicles?

 There is one thing that seem to continue to pop up from time to time in the debate on EV's and that is - "are EV's really cleaner than their ICE counterparts?".
 So here's a couple of links on serious research in the field: Bloomberg article as of January 2019>>> and a "well to wheel" lifecycle report from Wood Mackenzie>>>

 But - You can be sure that "big oil" and the industries so heavily dependentent on fossil based transportation will continue to poise reports and "research" of dubious quality in the years to come!

 If you missed the journey of the EV..